Iraneus/betamedneed/_services/blood.md

 As soon as the order and payment method is confirmed, you can have your blood supply delivered in 45 minutes or less.

-This can vary based on your location and the time of request.

-You can pay now or pay later.

-If covered, you can pay through your medical insurance.

-You can also pay with Medneed Card and use Medneed Coupon if available.